moiri/porta_aitherica/README.md

 The tool provides the following functionality:

 - Upload an XML file of a hero generated with the [helden tool](https://www.helden-software.de/index.php/download/)
-- Enable/disable hero to assemble a group.
+- Enable/disable heroes to assemble a group.
-- Show overview of all active heroes.
+- Show an overview of all active heroes.
 - Compute probabilities of hero abilities (Talente)
-- Show a graph with a probability trace of success
+- Show a graph with a probability trace of success for
-   - for each hero
+    - each hero
-   - at least one hero
+    - at least one hero of the group
-   - all heroes
+    - all heroes of the group

 ## Usage